Get Schooled

 Pick your classes early

 Before registering, open up your school’s general education or core curriculum and course catalog and read it thoroughly.
 This is a great opportunity to explore majors or classes that interest you.
 If you have already declared a major, be sure to look closely at its course and credit requirements to make sure the classes you want to take will help you stay on track to graduate.
-Consider these things a week or two before registering; it can save you some time the day you actually register.

 Here are some other important considerations when picking classes:

 • Do I really need to take this class?
-Will taking this class advance you in getting your college degree?
+Will taking this class advance you in getting your degree?
 Is the class required to graduate in your major?
 Will it give you enough credits?

 • Does this class make sense with my schedule?
 While academics are the most important thing about attending college, you may likely have other obligations outside of school, like work, hobbies, clubs, and friends.
 Will taking this class interrupt your ability to do other things?
 Think about this particularly when considering taking a class that you don’t need to graduate.